srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/zeromq/source/index.rst

 ZeroMQ Installation
 *******************

-First thing is to install ZeroMQ and build srsLTE.
+First thing is to install ZeroMQ and build srsRAN.
 On Ubuntu, ZeroMQ development libraries can be installed
 with:

 .. code::